Search This Blog

 Review:

-Rated R for violence throughout, pervasive language and some nudity.
+Rated R for language throughout and some drug use.

 Review: